Achieve Excellence in Vision Correction with Eye Consultants of Atlanta

 Have you ever wanted to get rid of your glasses or contacts?
 Have you ever wanted to play sports and be able to see without the hassle of glasses?
 Do you get frustrated when your glasses fog up?

 At Eye Consultants of Atlanta, our focus is on helping you achieve your very best vision.
 Offering state-of-the-art technology and unparalleled patient care, Eye Consultants of Atlanta can provide you with world class LASIK surgeons and excellence in patient care.
-Our LASIK surgeons in Atlanta are fellowship trained corneal surgeons, having spent additional years of training in corneal and refractive surgical techniques, making them the most qualified in the area to perform any corneal procedure, including LASIK.
+Our LASIK surgeons in Atlanta are fellowship trained corneal surgeons, having spent additional years of training in corneal and refractive surgical techniques.
+They are the most qualified in the area to perform any corneal procedure, including LASIK.

 The LASIK procedure is generally safe, effective, and has very few side effects.
 LASIK is a great option for many individuals considering laser vision correction for a variety of personal and professional reasons.
-LASIK may not promise perfect vision, however, it is a highly successful procedure that can at the very least reduce a person’s dependence on glasses or contact lenses.
+LASIK may not promise perfect vision, but it is a highly successful procedure that can, at the very least, reduce a person’s dependence on glasses or contact lenses.
 The lifestyle benefits can be tremendous for active and social people.
-These benefits can enable people to more freely pursue their hobbies, sports activities or career options.
+These benefits can enable people to more freely pursue their hobbies, sports activities, or career options.

 Most LASIK patients notice a dramatic improvement in their vision immediately after the procedure.
 However, maximum improvement will occur over the next three to four weeks with the majority occurring in the first 24 hours.
 Both antibiotic drops and steroid drops will be used for a period of one week following LASIK surgery to ensure proper healing.
 Artificial tears will also be used abundantly to help keep the cornea smooth and moist during the healing period.